Takacs-Bence/binxml/README.md

 ## Usage

-There are some test XML and connected schema in the /data dir. <br>
+There are some test XMLs and connected schema in the /data dir. <br>
 E.g. Library.xsd contains no simpleTypes, no simple/complexContent or any types.<br>
 <br>

 Basically complexTypes, nested anonym complexTypes in elements are supported at this point.<br>